 Meditation does not build the ego up; it whittles it down, slice by slice.
 This process does not feel good, and friends, it makes me cranky as hell some days.
 But everyday, I turn up.
 For just 15 minutes a day I do myself the favour of not hiding, not being distracted and not bullshitting myself.
 And sometimes it’s awesome, and sometimes it’s not.
 It is what it is.

 And this is what I am: I am sharp and discerning, I am a truth see-er, and a truth teller.
+I take ideas and dreams and make them happen.
+I am the Practical mystic.
 I am committed, loyal and hard working.
 I am also kind, gentle, patient and loving, except for when I am judgmental, impatient, irritable and bad tempered.
 I am a human being, and I am what I am.

 Do you have a regular meditation practice?
 What has your experience been?